velpegor/ELITE/README.md

   ```
   The category value is taken from the CSV column configured as category (default `category_assigned`; for ELITE-benchmark use `taxonomy` or `taxonomy_code`).
 - Example: if `ELITE_IMAGE_BASE_DIR=data/images`, category value is `S1`, and `image_name=img_001.png`, the file must be at `data/images/S1/img_001.png`.
-- Images are resized (max 256×256) and sent as base64 to the judge; formats supported are those handled by PIL (e.g. PNG, JPEG).

 ### Usage